 As pupils move from Year 9 to Year 10, we introduce small changes to their uniform, marking their more senior status within school.
-All pupils in Years 10 and 11 wear a senior tie, which is available from Whittakers.
+All pupils in Years 10 and 11 wear a senior tie, which is available from the stockists listed on page 18.